dev-Rhllor/enautoCodingExcercises/README.md

 ### 1.3 RESTCONF:

-1.3.a Using Python and the Request.
+1.3.a Using Python and the Request module.
  - Send a **get** request to retrieve capabilities of the device.
  - Send a **get** request to retrieve statics routes configuration using Native and Standard Yang Data Model
  - Send a **get** request to retrieve interface operation using Native Yang Data Model and using a name as filter.